The Admiral Nimitz Foundation

 The Admiral Nimitz Foundation was established in 1971 as a 501 (c)(3) to provide additional development funding for the Fleet Admiral Chester W. Nimitz Naval Museum, a museum honoring Fredericksburg’s native son and Commander-in-Chief of Allied Forces, Pacific Ocean Area.

 The Foundation's Mission

 Operate and support the State-owned Museum experience through its extensive collection, to educate and inspire present and future generations about WW-II in the Asiatic-Pacific Theater and the continuing global relevance of its lessons.

 The Admiral Nimitz Foundation meets the highest standards established by Charity Navigator.
 This is their highest possible rating and indicates that our organization adheres to sector best practices and executes our mission in a financially efficient way.
-In fact, we have received a 4-star rating from Charity Navigator for six consecutive years, which only twelve percent of charities evaluated have achieved, indicating that The Admiral Nimitz Foundation outperforms most other charities in
+In fact, we have received a 4-star rating from Charity Navigator for seven consecutive years, which only twelve percent of charities evaluated have achieved, indicating that The Admiral Nimitz Foundation outperforms most other charities in